antrea-io/antrea/docs/windows.md

   namespace: kube-system
 ```

-For Containerd runtime, replace the content of `run-script.ps1` with following:
+For containerd runtime, replace the content of `run-script.ps1` with following:

 ```yaml
 apiVersion: v1